ant-design/ant-design/components/button/index.en-US.md

 - Primary button: indicate the main action, one primary button at most in one section.
 - Default button: indicate a series of actions without priority.
 - Dashed button: used for adding action commonly.
+- Text button: used for the most secondary action.
 - Link button: used for external links.

 And 4 other properties additionally.